Name of breed: Connemara

 Country of origin: Ireland

-Modern day Connemara Pony: Best known today as a sports pony and ridden by both adults and children, the Connemara is a very versatile pony breed, competitive in show jumping, dressage and eventing, but also with the stamina for endurance riding.
-They are also shown in harness and are bred worldwide.
+Modern day Connemara pony: Best known today as a sports pony and ridden by both adults and children, the Connemara is popular around the world for show jumping, dressage, hunting, eventing, endurance riding and driving.

 You can ride a Connemara on our horse riding holidays in Ireland, Scotland and England – keep scrolling down for more info!